In the mid-1930s, practicing cursive handwriting was a standard part of the curriculum.

 Photo courtesy of the National Archives

-And speaking of computer science, the speedy trend toward computerized and increasingly electronic forms of communication have, in many people's minds, rendered cursive skills practically obsolete.
+The omnipresence of electronic forms of communication has, in many people's minds, rendered cursive skills practically obsolete.
 Who writes letters anymore in order to share a story with a friend?
 Who handwrites a cover letter when applying for a job?
 When's the last time you sat in a meeting and found yourself holding an agenda written in pen?
 Seemingly, cursive is an outdated skill in all the ways that count.
-With the exception of the legally binding signature, few people use it in daily (or even in yearly) life.
+With the exception of the legally binding signature, few people use it in daily (or even yearly) life.

-It's quickly becoming a lost skill, and the effects of that evolution aren't yet fully known.
-Increasingly, "writing instruction" is about content, not aesthetics, and with a quarter of American high school seniors lacking basic writing skills, that's not necessarily a bad thing.
+Longhand is quickly becoming a lost skill, and the effects of that evolution aren't yet fully known.
+Increasingly, "writing instruction" is about content, not aesthetics; and with 2012 testing showing three-quarters of American high school seniors lack basic writing skills, that's not necessarily a bad thing [source: Kuczynski-Brown].
 The ability to form a sentence, paragraph or essay that is articulate and grammatically correct is arguably more useful than the ability to form it neatly.

 Not all educators and developmental experts would agree with that argument, though -- at least not without some type of caveat.
 As it turns out, cursive writing isn't just about the finished product.